Coralite DOM Structure

 To create new nodes that are correctly enhanced with the Coralite API, use the helper functions exported by the

-coralite package.
+coralite or coralite/utils package.

-import { createElement, createTextNode } from 'coralite';
+import { createElement, createTextNode } from 'coralite/utils';

 // Create a new DIV attached to parent